rustls/rustls/ci-bench/README.md

 We have made an effort to heavily document the source code of the benchmarks.
 In addition to that, here are some high-level considerations that can help you hack on the crate.

-### Architecture
+### Environment configuration

-An important goal of this benchmarking setup is that it should run with minimum noise on standard GitHub Actions runners.
-We achieve that by measuring CPU instructions using `cachegrind`, which runs fine on the cloud (contrary to hardware instruction counters).
-This is the same approach used by the [iai](https://crates.io/crates/iai) benchmarking crate, but we needed more flexibility and have therefore rolled our own setup.
+An important goal of this benchmarking setup is that it should run with minimal noise.
+Measuring CPU instructions using `cachegrind` yields excellent results, regardless of your environment.
+The wall-time benchmarks, however, require a more elaborate benchmarking environment: running them on a laptop is too noisy, but running them on a carefully configured bare-metal server yields accurate measurements (up to 1% resolution, according to our tests).

+### Instruction count mode

 Using `cachegrind` has some architectural consequences because it operates at the process level (i.e. it can count CPU instructions for a whole process, but not for a single function).
-The most important consequences are:
+The most important consequences when running in instruction count mode are:

 - Since we want to measure server and client instruction counts separately, the benchmark runner spawns two child processes for each benchmark (one for the client, one for the server) and pipes